sputcha1/academic-kickstart/content/authors/admin/_index.md

 ---
 Welcome to my personal website!

-I am a final year PhD student at the [STOR-i Centre for Doctoral Training.](stor-i/) My project is supervised by [Dr. Chris Nemeth](https://www.lancaster.ac.uk/~nemeth/) (Lancaster), [Professor Paul Fearnhead](https://maths.lancs.ac.uk/~fearnhea/) (Lancaster) and [Dr. Emily Fox](https://homes.cs.washington.edu/~ebfox/) (University of Washington).
+I am a final year PhD student at the [STOR-i Centre for Doctoral Training.](https://www.lancaster.ac.uk/stor-i/) My project is supervised by [Dr. Chris Nemeth](https://www.lancaster.ac.uk/~nemeth/) (Lancaster) and [Professor Paul Fearnhead](https://maths.lancs.ac.uk/~fearnhea/) (Lancaster).

 My PhD seeks to develop new methodology for scalable Bayesian inference.
 In particular, I study stochastic gradient Markov chain Monte Carlo (SGMCMC) methods.
 A full description of my research can be found [here.](research/)

 Alongside my PhD, I sit on the [RSS Lancashire and East Cumbria](https://rss.org.uk/membership/rss-groups-and-committees/groups/lancashire-east-cumbria/) local group committee.
 I also served as the local group Secretary between October 2019 and September 2020.
-I am currently undertaking a five-month research residency at [Cervest](https://www.cervest.earth/) within the science team.
+Between July and November 2020, I undertook a five-month research residency at [Cervest](https://www.cervest.earth/) within the science team.

 In my spare time, I volunteer as a Trustee for the [North Lancashire Counselling Service,](http://www.northlancscounselling.org.uk/) read extensively and participate occasionally in fitness-related activities.
-Click [here](https://github.com/sputcha1/book_recs) for a list of my current book favourites.
+[Click here](https://github.com/sputcha1/book_recs) for a list of my current book favourites.